 Clean Your Garage or Get a Portable Garage for Your Car

 You don’t want to have to scramble to get your garage cleaned so you can park your car during a hailstorm.
-Tackle your garage as part of your warm weather prep.
+Tackle your garage as part of your summer weather prep.
 If you don’t have a garage, or it is already full, you can buy portable shelters or carports for your car.
 These can run about $300 and are made out of steel, so they can withstand hail.

 Talk to your insurance company to make sure your homeowners policy is up-to-date.
 They’ll be able to help you determine if you have the right amount of coverage for your home.

 Transitioning your home from winter to summer isn’t always easy.
 There are chores you’ll always need to do like cleaning the windows and gutters.
 But Mother Nature may throw a curve ball at you, too.
 That’s why it’s so important to protect your house from the elements during every season.
-And once the updates are done, be sure to sit back and enjoy the warm weather with a cool drink.
+And once the updates are done, be sure to sit back and enjoy the warm summer weather with a cool drink.
 After all, summer is for relaxing.

 What do you do to get your home ready for summer weather?
 Share your tips with readers in the comments.